AbelPau/gdal/doc/source/drivers/raster/miramon.rst

 .. built_in_by_default::

-This driver is capable of translating (reading) raster files from MiraMon raster format.
+This driver is capable of reading raster files in the MiraMon format.

-A `look-up-table of MiraMon <https://www.miramon.cat/help/eng/mm32/AP6.htm>`__ and `EPSG <https://epsg.org/home.html>`__ Spatial Reference Systems allows matching identifiers in both systems.
+A `look-up table of MiraMon <https://www.miramon.cat/help/eng/mm32/AP6.htm>`__ and `EPSG <https://epsg.org/home.html>`__ Spatial Reference Systems is used to match identifiers between the two systems.

-If a layer contains an old *.rel* format file (used some decades ago), a warning message will appear explaining how to convert it into a modern *.rel 4* file.
+If a layer contains an old *.rel* format file (used in legacy datasets), a warning will be issued explaining how to convert it into the modern *.rel 4* format.

 Driver capabilities
 -------------------